A Lyman Break Galaxy in the Epoch of Reionization from HST Grism Spectroscopy: Discussion

 Several factors contribute to unreliable candidate lists.
 First, candidates are generally sought down to the limit of the survey depth, and objects near the faint limit of the data will then inevitably outnumber brighter, better measured sources.
 This means that photometric noise can push a galaxy across the selection line --- in {\it or} out of a candidate sample, either in brightness or in color.
 Apparently minor differences in the choice of photometry method (apertures of various radii vs. SExtractor ``magauto''; different methods of sky background estimation; etc) can thus change samples appreciably.

 Additionally, different authors may choose somewhat different criteria in selecting their candidates.
-Some use photometric redshifts \citep{Finkelstein12}, while most others use straight color and magnitude cuts \citep[e.g.,][]{Bouwens10,Oesch12a,Yan12}, but the adopted cuts are not always the same.
+Some use photometric redshifts \citep{Finkelstein12}, while most others use straight color and magnitude cuts \citep[e.g.,][]{Bouwens10,Oesch12a,Yan12}, but the adopted color cuts are not always the same.

 As the search redshift increases, the volume of foreground space and the variety of possible foreground contaminants increases too.
 For galaxies at $z>7$, plausible foreground contaminants include Galactic brown dwarfs, and both early-type galaxies and ultra-strong emission line sources at intermediate redshifts \citep[e.g. the candidate lensed $z=11$ galaxy A2667-J1, whose spectrum revealed it to be an \oiiipair\ emitter at $z=2.082$;][]{Hayes12}.
-While published $z>7$ candidates usually have spectral energy distributions that are less well fit by any foreground model than by a Lyman break galaxy at $z>7$, a majority allow viable $z \ll 7$ solutions \citep{Pirzkal13}, and the number of foreground objects in the survey area may exceed the number of $z>7$ galaxies substantially. {\it Incorporating this as prior information, the fraction of $z>7$ candidates that are actual $z>7$ galaxies may be modest.}
+While published $z>7$ candidates usually have spectral energy distributions that are less well fit by any foreground model than by a Lyman break galaxy at $z>7$, a majority allow viable $z \ll 7$ solutions.
+Recently, \citet{Pirzkal13} have carried out an analysis of redshift estimation based on Markov Chain Monte Carlo fitting (MCMC) for samples of $ z > 8$ galaxy candidates from the HUDF.
+They estimate that there is an average probability of 21\% that these sources are low redshift interlopers.

 Spectroscopic followup of $z>7$ candidates can resolve these uncertainties.
 Ground-based spectra can confirm true $z>7$ galaxies, but generally only when they have strong \lya\ emission that is neither blocked by atmospheric H$_2$O absorption nor blended with strong OH airglow lines at the resolution of the spectrograph.
 Likewise, ground-based spectra may definitively rule out foreground objects whose Lyman-break colors are due to strong emission lines in one or two filters.